-In order for information to be shared in the HoT HMIS, the client or his/her legal guardian must give consent to release their information to participating HoT HMIS Partners.
-The client has the right to refuse to release his/her information.
+For information to be shared in the HOTHMIS, the client or their legal guardian must give consent to release their information to participating HOTHMIS Partners.
+The client has the right to refuse to release their information.
 If the client refuses to do so, this in no way affects the client's eligibility for services at any agency.
 Refusal to give consent to release information requires that you enter client information and mark it as RESTRICTED in the system, so that no one, other than your agency and the system administrator(s), can access this information.
 Client information may be used only for purposes specified by the client.
 Client information may not be shared for purposes other than those related to a user's job duties.
-Such unauthorized use is prohibited and will result in termination of access to the system by a majority vote of the HoT HMIS Advisory Committee.
+Such unauthorized use is prohibited and will result in termination of access to the system by the System Administrator of HOTHMIS.